bw-alex-riazanov/event-driven-architecture/diagrams/aws.md

 * **MSK Serverless vs. Provisioned:** Serverless is great for "zero-management," but it carries a high base fee of ~$0.75/hr.
 Switching to **Provisioned m7g.large** instances can save you over **$400/month** if your load is steady.
 * **Aurora Serverless v2:** For 100 TPS, Aurora is highly efficient, scaling down to 0.5 ACU during idle periods.
 * **Managed Flink:** The minimum cost is 2 KPUs (1 for the application and 1 for orchestration).
 This is the "luxury" part of the stack that replaces manual Flink cluster maintenance.

+Netflix: Processes trillions of events per day using Flink.
+Peak loads are ~20 million events per second on clusters of hundreds of nodes.
+Alibaba: During sales days (Double 11), their Flink clusters process over 4 billion events per second in total, with latency of less than a second.